How do I troubleshoot errors I receive when I use IAM authentication to connect to an Amazon RDS for PostgreSQL instance or Aurora PostgreSQL cluster?

 ]

-Also, make sure that you're using the correct resource ID (instead of specifying only the ARN).
-To find a DB instance's resource ID, choose the DB instance or cluster in the Amazon RDS console.
-Then, choose the Configuration tab to view the resource ID.
+Note: Make sure that you use the correct resource ID and ARN in the policy.
+To find a DB instance's resource ID, select the DB instance or cluster on the Amazon RDS console, and then choose the Configuration tab.

-For more information about the elements listed in the example IAM policy, see Creating and using an IAM policy for IAM database access.
+For more information, see Creating and using an IAM policy for IAM database access.

-To use IAM authentication with PostgreSQL, grant the database user the rds_iam role.
-To confirm that this role is associated with the user, run this command:
+To use IAM authentication with PostgreSQL, the database user must assume the rds_iam role.
+To confirm that this role is associated with the user, run the following command in the PostgreSQL client:

 \du